Progress Update #12

 1. Fisheries Law 23/2013 establishes the legal framework for fishing (and related activities) and protecting Mozambique's marine resources.

 Indigenous Rights and Contemporary Fisheries Management in IndonesiaAs reported in Fish Forever Progress Update #8 (March 2017), Rare and partners celebrated Indonesia’s first network of managed access fishing areas, based on customary laws, in Raja Ampat, Indonesia.
-Since then, Rare and The Ministry of Maritime Affairs and Fisheries, the District Government of Raja Ampat, Foundation Nazaret Papua, and the Adat Council of Raja Ampat, with support from the USAID Feed the Future Program, have worked with 510 fishers, village, religious, and customary leaders and elders and local governments to operationalize the managed access system for the bay’s shrimp, sea-cucumber, Indian mackerel, grouper and blue swimming crab fisheries.
+Since then, Rare and The Ministry of Maritime Affairs and Fisheries, the District Government of Raja Ampat, Foundation Nazaret Papua, Conservation International, and the Adat Council of Raja Ampat, with support from the USAID Feed the Future Program, have worked with 510 fishers, village, religious, and customary leaders and elders and local governments to operationalize the managed access system for the bay’s shrimp, sea-cucumber, Indian mackerel, grouper and blue swimming crab fisheries.

 In November 2017, Rare assisted the indigenous communities to finalize the Bay’s first general Customary Fisheries Area management plan and standard operating procedures (SOPs).
 The plan and SOPs—which were created collaboratively by Mayalibit Bay’s indigenous customary owners and encompass 12 villages of the 53,000-hectare Mayalibit Bay Marine Conservation Area— are designed to increase fish catch, rejuvenate fisheries’ customary practices, and mitigate fishing conflicts among villages.
 The Bay’s 12 individual customary management plans entitle village communities exclusive access over their fisheries resources.